CollectionBuilder/collectionbuilder.github.io/_docs/04_config/collection.md

 	- CollectionBuilder entry --> `html`

 {:.alert}
-'Page Gen' is enabled by a Ruby Gem created by Adolfo Villafiorita called [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen).
+"Page Gen" used by CollectionBuilder is a modified version of the Jekyll plugin [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen) created by Adolfo Villafiorita.
 Thank you Adolfo!

 {% endcapture %}